UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: RESULTS AND DISCUSSION

 Figure~\ref{fig: weights_complexity} shows the number of trainable parameters for different FCN architectures.
 The number of trainable parameters increases with the number of layers and neurons.
-An increase in the number of trainable parameters leads directly to an increase in the latency incurred due to fetching the weights from memory and neural network computations.
-Current 5G systems function with fundamental time units on the order of hundreds of microseconds.
-To cater to this requirement, the processing of all the physical layer channels allocated to each user must be completed in a duration of the order of tens of microseconds.
-For example, in our 5G Testbed~\cite{5gtbiitm}, we use a subcarrier spacing of $30$kHz, which translates to a slot duration of $500\mu s$.
+An increase in the number of trainable parameters leads directly to an increase in the latency due to (1) fetching the weights from memory and (2) corresponding neural network computations.
+Current 5G systems function with fundamental time units in the order of hundreds of microseconds.
+To cater to this requirement, processing all the physical layer channels allocated to each user must be completed in a duration of tens of microseconds.
+For example, for a subcarrier spacing of $30$kHz, the slot duration is of $500\mu s$.
 Hence, the physical layer processing of all the users allocated in that slot needs to be completed within this time frame.
-If 10 PUCCH Format 0 instances are allocated in an uplink slot, each of them should be processed in no more than $50\mu s$.
 This time constraint also applies to AI/ML-based approaches such as neural networks.
 Hence, FPGAs are a promising choice for hardware implementation of such time-constrained neural networks.

+In order to deploy a version of UCINet0 on hardware devices such as FPGAs, the trade-offs between model performance (Figure~\ref{fig: acc_vs_complexity}) and model complexity (Figure~\ref{fig: weights_complexity}) must be considered.
+These two parameters help us choose the best-suited model based on the available memory and compute resources on the hardware. {For the inference of UCINet0 for various test scenarios, we use an NVIDIA A100 Tensor Core GPU.
+Recall that our NN consists of an input layer with 24 neurons, two hidden layers with 257 and 256 neurons respectively, and an output layer with 12 neurons.
+This model consists of $75532$ trainable parameters ($(24\times256+256) +( 257\times256+256)+(256\times12+12)$).
+Similarly, the number of trainable parameters is calculated for other architectures and shown in Figure~\ref{fig: weights_complexity}.}

+{Assuming each parameter is represented by single precision floating point format (FP32), i.e., 4 bytes per parameter, resulting in a model memory of $302.128$KB.
+This is the memory required to store the model's weights and biases both during training and inference.
+Along with this, activation memory is used to store the outputs of each layer during the forward pass of the network.
+With a batch size of 512, the total activation memory consumed by the model is $512 \times (25 + 256 +257 +256 +12) \times 4 \text{bytes} = 1.65$MB.
+To perform an inference on 1000 instances on the A100, the computed average runtime latency per instance is $0.27$ ms which is sufficient for a 5G network with $30$KHz which has a slot duration of $0.5$ ms.}